Notifications

 Accessing NotificationManager

-The NotificationManager is available through the StreamChat client:
+NotificationManager is available on the StreamChat client:

 const client = new StreamChat(apiKey, token);